zoq/gst-python-ml/README.md

 `docker run -v ~/src/gst-python-ml/:/root/gst-python-ml -it --rm --gpus all --name ubuntu24 ubuntu24:latest /bin/bash`

-In the container shell, run
+In the container shell, install `uv` following steps above

-`pip install -r requirements.txt`

-to install base requirements, and then

 `cd gst-python-ml` to run the pipelines below.
-After installing requirements, it is recommended to open another terminal on host and run

-`docker ps` to get the container id, and then run
+To persist the container, run `docker ps` to get the container id, and then run

 `docker commit $CONTAINER_ID` to commit the changes, where `$CONTAINER_ID` is the id for your docker instance.